arthurwolf/llmi/README.md

 This "live" replacement of tags in token output is fairly simple and cheap, and the only difficult part here is to "teach" the model, through new training data, to learn to add these new tags, so it can benefit from them.

-### Checking for factuality.
+### Checking for accurateity.

-**Goal**: Enable the LLM to answer questions of factuality in a machine-parsable format, using extra context if needed.
+**Goal**: Enable the LLM to answer questions of accurateity in a machine-parsable format, using extra context if needed.

 For example, asking a normal LLM to fact-check something looks like this: